e3prom/ruse/README.md

 | [ruse-1.0.0-darwin-amd64.tar.gz](//github.com/e3prom/ruse/releases/download/1.0.0/ruse-1.0.0-darwin-amd64.tar.gz) | Mac OS X  | x86-64        | 1.0.0   | <sub>e025ea572979122d67a521a09af65c739a4d7bebc8316d7c8efc920287fbe464</sub> |

 ## Configuring
-To configure the redirector, copy and edit the [ruse.conf](conf/ruse.conf) configuration file in the `/conf` directory to `/etc/ruse.conf`.
-The latter is the default configuration file path, and can be manually changed using the command-line switch `-c`.
+To configure the redirector, edit and copy the [ruse.conf](conf/ruse.conf) configuration file in the `/conf` directory to `/etc/ruse.conf`.
+The latter is the default configuration file path, and can be manually changed using the command-line `-c` switch.
+Also Ruse reloads its configuration file when it receives the SIGHUP signal.

 The configuration file is in JSON format, and accepts various configuration options, please see the tables below for further reference: